Main Content

 1. Development of DNA-based targeted drug delivery for cataract prevention.

-2. Fabrication of Biomolecular-assisted biosensing system.
+2. Fabrication of biomolecular-assisted biosensing system.

-3. Self-assembly of environmental responsive DNA nanostructures.
+3. Self-assembly of environmentally responsive DNA nanostructures.

 Dr. Klaus Woelk